CharlesMangwa/react-data-fetching/README.md

 Through `react-data-fetcher`, you have access to `<Fetch>`, `<ConnectedFetch>` and `requestToApi()`.
 To have an in-depth explanation about how to use them, how they work and even more, head to this post: [Introducing 🎣 React Data Fetcher](https://medium.com/p/2140a1d36cc8/).

-# Todo
+## Todo

+Want to submit a PR but don't know where to start?
+Here is a list of features you could consider!

-- [ ] Implement React 16.3.0 new context API & lifecycles  ⚛️
+- [ ] React 16.3.0 new context API & lifecycles  ⚛️
 - [ ] Increase code coverage 🤓
 - [ ] Ability to make several calls at once ⛓
-- [ ] Implement caching system 📥
+- [ ] Caching system 📥
+- [ ] GraphQL support ✨
 - [ ] What else?

-# About
+## About

 `react-data-fetcher` is actually developed and maintained by your truly, [@Charles_Mangwa](https://twitter.com/Charles_Mangwa).
 Feel free to contact me if you want to contribute to the project!